cyber-defence-campus/netgear_r6700v3_circled/docs/5_symbex.md

 [circled.init.yaml](../morion/circled.init.yaml) defines a hook for entry and leave addresses `0xd040` and `0xd044`, respectively.
 The hook corresponds to a call to function `fclose` (synopsis:
 `int fclose(FILE *stream);`) from `libc` (or to be more specific, `uclibc` in case of the binary _circled_).
-The effective assembly instructions of the function itself have not been traced, due to the configured hooking mode `skip`.
+Due to the hooking, the effective assembly instructions of the function itself have not been traced.
 Instead [Morion](https://github.com/pdamian/morion) injected some instructions to reproduce some of the function's side-effects.
 Since we used an abstract function hook (`hooks:lib:func_hook:`), the only modelled side-effect corresponds to setting the correct return value(s).
 For the ARMv7 architecture that we target, a function's return value is generally stored in register `r0` (and potentially `r1`).
 This is exactly what instructions `0x1000` - `0x100c` are used for.
 [Morion](https://github.com/pdamian/morion) injected assembly instructions to move the trace's effective return value of function `fclose` (here `0`, meaning a successful closure of the corresponding file stream) to the return register(s).
 ```
 [...]
 [2023-11-30 12:47:36] [DEBG] 0x0000d03c (08 00 a0 e1): mov r0, r8              #